mongodb/django-mongodb-backend/docs/ref/models/encrypted-fields.rst

 | ``EncryptedObjectIdField``             | :class:`~.fields.ObjectIdField`                      |
 +----------------------------------------+------------------------------------------------------+

-The following fields are supported by Django MongoDB Backend but not by Queryable Encryption.
+The following fields are supported by Django MongoDB Backend but not supported by Queryable Encryption.

 +--------------------------------------+--------------------------------------------------------------------------------------------------------------------+
 | Field                                | Limitation                                                                                                         |